elastic/connectors/docs/CONTRIBUTING.md

 #### How to implement advanced rules

-When implementing a new connector you've to follow the API of the [BaseDataSource](../connectors/source.py).
+When implementing a new connector follow the API of the [BaseDataSource](../connectors/source.py).
 The custom implementation for advanced rules is usually located inside the `get_docs` function:

 ```python